mkiser/WTFJHT/_topics/trump-health-care.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/05/05/Day-106/">May 05, 2017</a></small></div>
 <p><strong>Health care looks to be the defining issue in the next election cycles</strong>.
 GOP members of Congress will be asked to defend their votes for a bill that could strip insurance from 24 million Americans and jack up premiums and deductibles for the country’s sickest and oldest citizens in the 2018 midterms.
-Meanwhile, governors, gubernatorial candidates, and state legislators will be asked whether they intend to “opt out” of provisions in the Affordable Care Act that are overwhelmingly popular with voters. (<a href="https://www.washingtonpost.com/politics/health-care-is-now-set-to-be-a-defining-issue-in-next-election-cycles/2017/05/05/cf8bafc2-3113-11e7-9dec-764dc781686f_story.html" target="_blank">Washington Post</a>)</p>
+Meanwhile, governors, gubernatorial candidates, and state legislators will be asked whether they intend to “opt out” of provisions in the <a href="https://whatthefuckjusthappenedtoday.com/trump-health-care/">Affordable Care Act</a> that are overwhelmingly popular with voters. (<a href="https://www.washingtonpost.com/politics/health-care-is-now-set-to-be-a-defining-issue-in-next-election-cycles/2017/05/05/cf8bafc2-3113-11e7-9dec-764dc781686f_story.html" target="_blank">Washington Post</a>)</p>